ORIENTATION: POAP TRIPS

 Advanced: Experience absolutely necessary.
 These trips are physically demanding but highly rewarding.
 Students must be prepared to hike 7-10 miles daily over mountainous terrain and potentially unkempt trails.
 For trips involving kayaking, students must have prior experience and be physically able to paddle 12-15 miles on open water.
-These trips are for the outdoors enthusiast!
+These trips are for the outdoor enthusiast!

 The Finger Lakes National Forest, located on the southeastern end of Seneca Lake, is the only National Forest in New York State.
 The forest’s 16,212 acres are nestled on a high ridge overlooking Seneca Lake.
 The Forest has more than 30 miles of interconnecting trails that traverse gorges, ravines, pastures and woodlands.
 POAPers can expect to hike roughly 2-4 miles daily and explore the rest of the forest via day hikes.

 The Adirondack Park is the largest publicly-protected wilderness area in the contiguous United States and boasts more than 3,000 lakes and ponds and 30,000 miles of streams and rivers.
 Along with one of the largest networks of hiking trails in the country, the Adirondacks serve as the perfect environment to backpack.
 Students on this trip will hike through the vast tracts of old growth forests, mountain meadows and bogs, while leaving adequate time for day trips to a mountain top or to cool off in the pool of a mountain stream.

 The Finger Lakes Region is one of those places with something for everyone.
 This trip will capture the spirit of the Finger Lakes and bolster your sense of place.
 The POAPers will experience the waterfalls and gorges found throughout the region.
 The Finger Lakes Trail and its appendages cover almost 850 miles throughout New York State.
 Segments of the trail connect to the Appalachian Trail and provide an incredible backpacking adventure.
 Students will explore the southern end of Cayuga Lake, where vineyards, water, wind and views combine in an idyllic panorama.
 POAPers can expect to hike roughly around 6-10 miles a day on various types of terrain.